chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 -----------------------

 This example simulates the conveying of particles arranged in a plug/slug with a stationary layer.
-Since the initial particle layout plays a important role in the regime of the pneumatic conveying, the particle are already forming a plug at the beginning of the CFD-DEM simulation.
+Since the initial particle layout plays an important role in the regime of the pneumatic conveying, the particles are already forming a plug at the beginning of the CFD-DEM simulation.
 Three simulation runs need to be performed.
-First, we use ``lethe-particles`` to load the particles with the file ``loading_particles.prm``.
+First, we use ``lethe-particles`` to load the particles with the file ``loading-particles.prm``.
-The setup of the simulation is a pipe with a solid objects (mesh) that represent the shape of a slug.
+The setup of the simulation is a pipe with a solid objects (mesh) that represents the shape of a slug.
 The insertion of particles are done with the plane insertion.
-Second, we use ``lethe-particles`` to settle the particles with the file ``settling_particles.prm``.
+Second, we use ``lethe-particles`` to settle the particles with the file ``settling-particles.prm``.
 Only the direction of gravity is changed.
 Finally, we use ``lethe-fluid-particles`` to simulate the dense pneumatic conveying with the file ``pneumatic-conveying.prm`` with periodic boundary conditions.
-We enable check-pointing in order to write the DEM checkpoint files which will be used as the starting point of the CFD-DEM simulation.
+We enable checkpointing in order to write the DEM checkpoint files which will be used as the starting point of the CFD-DEM simulation.
 The geometry of the pipe and the particle properties are based on the work of Lavrinec *et al*. [#lavrinec2021]_